-All interested parties are strongly encouraged to contact Sam Lake, Fellowship and Research Program Coordinator at firstname.lastname@example.org prior to the Letter of Intent deadline.
+All interested parties are required to contact Sam Lake, Fellowship and Research Program Coordinator at firstname.lastname@example.org prior to the Notice to Submit deadline.
 Virginia Sea Grant may have capacity that can be leveraged to strengthen proposals including potential connections to Sea Grant aquaculture extension staff, education and outreach capacity, coastal communities stakeholders, and other relevant end-users.

 A Notice to Submit (Letter of Intent) for this competition must be received via email by both Virginia Sea Grant (email@example.com) and the National Sea Grant Office (firstname.lastname@example.org) by 5:00 pm (Eastern) on February 26, 2020.